 Modern service desk automation tools demonstrably improve customer service.
 They give people tools to fix their own problems, leading to faster resolutions.
 They keep customers up-to-date on the status of their requests and let support teams pay more personal attention to complex problems.

 Support automation also allows help desk teams to do more with less.
-This is crucial because although today’s workplaces are using more and more technology, help desk budgets aren’t necessarily increasing to meet demand.
+This is crucial because today’s workplaces are using more technology and supporting a fragmented workforce, yet help desk budgets aren’t necessarily increasing to meet demand.

 So how do you implement the types of automation that boost productivity while improving service quality?
-Consider the following nine service desk automation ideas.
+Consider the following top service desk automation tools.

-Instead, she contacts the help desk and interrupts a service desk team member who asks her to use the service catalog.
-This process isn’t a good use of either employee’s time.
+Instead, she contacts the help desk and interrupts a service desk team member who directs her to the relevant guide.
+This process isn’t a good use of anyone’s time.

-While a single request doesn’t seem like it would have a huge impact on productivity, it interrupt IT’s focus on other work.
-And help desks tend to get these “little”, interruptive requests frequently.
+While a single request doesn’t seem like it would have a huge impact on productivity, it interrupts IT’s focus on other work and help desks tend to get these “little”, interruptive and repetitive requests frequently.

-Tools like atSpoke give employees a place to ask questions and get answers without interrupting help desk teams. atSpoke uses artificial intelligence to build and manage knowledge, providing answers and solving problems for company employees over chat, email, and SMS without involving the service desk.
+IT service desk tools like atSpoke give employees a place to ask questions and get answers from the company’s knowledge base without interrupting help desk teams. atSpoke uses artificial intelligence to build and manage knowledge or integrate with a company’s existing knowledge base, to provide answers and solve problems for company employees over chat, email, and SMS without involving the service desk.
+This empowers employees with self-service to get answers to their questions immediately from where they work, decreasing the response time from hours to seconds.

 This gives end users access to the things they need more quickly and removes the need for the support team involvement outside of creating, updating, and maintaining backend workflows.

-How often do your support employees get assigned to tickets that should have been assigned to someone else?
+How often does your service desk staff get assigned to tickets that should have been assigned to someone else?
 How much time do employees spend each morning triaging and routing new issues?
-Not only is ticket triage a waste of time for support teams, it lengthens response and resolution times, hurting the customer experience.
+Not only is ticket triage a waste of time for support teams, it lengthens response and resolution times, hurting the employee experience.

-To satisfy your customers, you have to keep them in the loop about your progress on solving their issues.
-Most support ticketing systems have built-in features that send email updates automatically for triggers like updated ticket statuses or new comments.
+To satisfy your employees, you have to keep them in the loop about your progress on solving their issues.
+Most ITSM tools have built-in features that send email updates automatically for triggers like updated ticket statuses or new comments.

 Ordering, configuring, maintaining, and managing company devices and software is another set of support tasks that automation eliminates.

-While major corporations may have support teams working around the clock, most SMBs have periods in the evening and over the weekend where no one is actively monitoring tickets or system issues.
+While major corporations may have support teams working around the clock to manage their IT organization, most SMBs have periods in the evening and over the weekend where no one is actively monitoring tickets or system issues.
 In this case, it’s important to have an automated system that escalates major issues and incidents to the right people when resolution can’t wait for normal business hours.

 Tools like PagerDuty, AlertOps, and Everbridge send automatic voice, text, and email notifications to designated personnel when major incidents occur and let teams set up on-call schedules for who to notify—depending on when the incident occurs.